Blaarkies/ksp-visual-calculator/README.md

 Helping players visualize and plan out missions in Kerbal Space Program.
 - [Delta-v Planner](#Delta-v-Planner), calculates how much delta-v is required to complete a mission with specific checkpoints
-- [Signal Check](#Signal-Check), solves the layouts used to build efficient communication networks
+- [CommNet Planner](#CommNet-Planner), solves the layouts used to build efficient communication networks

 KSP Visual Calculator is designed for use on desktop, tablet, and mobile.
 This allows playing Kerbal Space Program while also having your mobile device guide you towards better mission designs.